 Don't worry, though, that's quite a normal reaction.
 Most, if not all, leaders go through a period where they're winging it.
 And the good news is, there's plenty of advice and help out there to get you through.

-Nothing beats a real-life mentor of course, and so we'd encourage you to reach out for senior creatives you think might be able to point you in the right direction.
+Nothing beats a real-life mentor of course, and so we'd encourage you to reach out to senior creatives you think might be able to point you in the right direction.
 But it's good to do a bit of background reading too.
-And so in this post we bring together our favourite books to help you transition from a creative follower to a creative leader.
+And so in this post, we bring together our favourite books to help you transition from a creative follower to a creative leader.

 In this groundbreaking book, authors Marcus Buckingham and Curt Coffman expose the myths and mistakes of standard management thinking.
 Based on more than 80,000 interviews conducted by Gallup over 25 years, they outline four keys to becoming an excellent manager, including specific techniques for helping people perform better on the job.